University of Bristol Archery

 In subsequent beginners' only and integration session, you will work with a coach to develop good basic technique and start to understand more about archery.
 You will also be taught how to set up and pack down the range so that you know how to help in a regular session.
 By the final session, you will be shooting on your own and ready to join the club!

-Integration sessions are new for the February 2023 beginners' course, and involve getting to shoot (while still supervised by your coach) alongside regular club members at a normal session, to help ease the transition from the beginners' only format to what a regular session is like!
+Integration sessions involve getting to shoot (while still supervised by your coach) alongside regular club members at a normal session, to help ease the transition from the beginners' only format to what a regular session is like!

 If, at any point, you want something explained again (or you simply want more details on something) please don't hesitate to ask a coach; they'll be more than happy to go through it with you.